openpowerquality/opq/gitbook/view/installation.md

 }
 ```

-Here is an overview of the properties:
+Here are the currently available properties:

 | Property | Description |
 | -- | -- |